 A female artist standing with crossed arms in an art gallery, wearing a blue t-shirt and paint-splattered pants, in front of two large figurative paintings.

-After the start of the war in 2022, Daria relocated to Halifax, Canada, where she is pursuing her BFA at NSCAD University.
+After the start of the war in 2022, Daria relocated to Halifax, Canada, where she has received her BFA at NSCAD University.
 Her work is often featured in group showcases, such as Shaped & Shifted, Scraps, and A Painting Show, among others.

 In 2024, Daria was nominated for the Student Art Award in Drawing, with her work, Dissolving, serving as a point of departure for her current art practice, which explores transforming figures, dreamlike spaces, and the tension between intimacy and distance.
-Using oil and pastel on a large canvas, Daria continues to experiment with themes of love and ambiguity as she prepares for her solo exhibition in 2026.
+Using photographic and editorial references, she constructs scenes that feel familiar yet unresolved, leaving space for open-ended narratives.